theabraxas/SecureAllTheThings/README.md

 # What is it?

-This project is intended to help companies (small to pretty large) start or significantly mature or their security programs.
-It will contain sample policies, procedures, and program designs as well as baselines for common systems and software, scripts for common tasks and health checks, configurations/notes for a wide variety of security solutions, and many other resources.
+This project is intended to help companies (small to  large) start or significantly mature or their security programs.
+It will contain policies, procedures, and program designs as well as baselines for common systems and software, scripts for frequent tasks or health checks, configurations/notes for a wide variety of security solutions, and many other resources.

 # Why?